yiweisong/can-transfer/README.md

-# The is a data transfer tool
+# This is a data transfer tool

 Transfer Odometer Info